S4NKALP/AlumniVerse/README.md

 ## 📄 Software Requirements Specification (SRS)

 The formal SRS document is currently being prepared and will be uploaded soon.
-It will cover:
+It will include:

 - Functional and non-functional requirements
 - System architecture